-Policy 2-3.1.1: Intelligent Transportation System The City will continueto coordinate with regional partners to invest in Intelligent Transportation System (ITS) solutions to improve the efficiency of the arterial roadway systemregional Transportation Network as well as cross streets which serve local traffic.
-The ITS will consider include Emergency Vehicle and Bbus prioritiesy and improved pedestrian crossingsenhance bicycle and pedestrian mobility.
+Policy 2-3.1.1: Intelligent Transportation System The City will continue to coordinate with regional partners to invest in Intelligent Transportation System (ITS) solutions to improve the efficiency of the regional Transportation Network.
+The ITS will include Emergency Vehicle and Bus priorities and enhance bicycle and pedestrian mobility.